altjerry0/BoTC-Track/README.md

 ## Features

+*   **Cloud Synchronization**: Securely sync your player data (ratings, notes, history, favorites) across multiple devices using Google Sign-In.
+Data is stored in your private space in Firebase Firestore.
 *   **Session Tracking & Player Identification**: Fetches active `botc.app` game sessions and identifies players.
 Known players are highlighted within session details.
-*   **Cloud Sync (Coming v1.1.5+)**: Sync your player data securely to the cloud and across devices with Google Sign-In (Firebase Firestore backend).
 *   **Enhanced Session Highlighting (Popup Interface)**:
     *   **Current Tab Game**: Sessions matching the game currently open in your active `botc.app/play` tab are highlighted with a distinct blue glow.
-This helps quickly locate the session you're viewing or interacting with.
-    *   **User's Active Games**: Sessions where your logged-in user is a participant (based on backend data) are highlighted with an orange glow, making it easy to see your games. **These sessions are also sorted to appear at the very top of the list.**
+    *   **User's Active Games**: Sessions where your logged-in user is a participant are highlighted with an orange glow and sorted to the top of the list.
-    *   **Combined Highlight**: If a session is both the current tab's game AND one you are participating in, it receives a combined visual cue (e.g., blue outer glow with an orange inner inset glow).
+    *   **Combined Highlight**: If a session is both the current tab's game AND one you are participating in, it receives a combined visual cue.
     *   These highlights are theme-aware and adjust for dark mode.
 *   **Player Score Indicators**: Displays visual indicators (+ for scores 4-5, ● for score 3, - for scores 1-2) in each session header on the "Sessions" tab.
 These show an aggregate count of known players in that session categorized by their recorded scores, providing a quick summary of the perceived player quality in a game (e.g., "+2 ●1 -1").
 *   **Player Data Management**: